go-bayes/boilerplate/README.md

   category = "measures"
 )

-# View the results
+# view the results
 print(entries_to_clean)

-# Find entries but exclude some from results
+# find entries but exclude some from results
 entries_to_clean <- boilerplate_find_chars(
   db = unified_db,
   field = "reference",